-l, , commit myself to serving on the INSERT NAME HERE Leadership Team for the Special Oly mpics Local Youth Leadership Summit. members, gularly communicate with other team thoughts and ideas about activities, oer of this team, I will co on for the Local Youth Lo entribute in any way I can during the eadership Summit. ng possible so they can sure that Youth Leaders receive the return to their schools and train other the Local Y outh Leadership Summ igage in the follow-up activities once it is over.
-I will help to collect metrics, penses, and review post-Summit outh experience.
-Olympics a e a main leader for the future of Special tion within my Program.
-I will represent SIGNATURE DATE
+l, , commit myself to s serving on the INS SERT NAME HERE Leadership Team for the Special Olymp ics Local Youth Leadershi p Summit. members, attend • arly communicate with oughts and ideas about a this team, I will contr the local Youth Lead ribute in any way I can du ership Summit. ring the • re that Youth Leaders re turn to their schools and the Local Youth update the final Leadership Summit is ge in the follow-up activing sover.
+I will help to colle asses, and review post-Surth experience. ct metrics, e inclusion revolution main leader for the futur n within my Program.
+I wi - SIGNATURE DATE